austinabell/wasm-exec-api/README.md

 - [x] Wasm code inspection to be able to infer the params types to not have to specify the enum of possible values (example: `2` instead of `{"I32": 2}`) for each value and give better error returns
 - [ ] Functionality to set shared memory of runtime environment to be able to be used in func
 - [x] Implement way to setup host functions to access during execution
+- [x] Storing Wasm modules on a distributed hash table on a p2p network

 ## Generating hex dump of wasm file